 - Make yourself easy to contact.
 51 percent of people surveyed thought that ‘contact information’ is the most important thing that is usually missing from a company’s website.
 Don’t make this common error and ensure your contact information is front and centre.

-Good web design is essential for a successful business.
+A website, that is well optimised and avoids tacky website design trends, is essential for a successful business.
 These statistics help reveal both the importance of web design and how to do it well.

 For more on how to make website design improvements a sustainable, data-driven part of your ongoing strategy, read our most excellent guide to growth-driven design.